First of all:

 There is a international airport directly in Puerto Vallarta.
 The acronym for the airport is PVR.
 If there are no flights available it’s also possible to fly to the capital from the State Jalisco, Guadalajara, airport code is GDL.
 From there you can take a direct bus to Puerto Vallarta.

-If you come from Europe and fly over the United States and you are not an
+from Europe and fly over the United States and you are not an

 US-citizen you have to make the ESTA registration.